-This is an issue in particular if you use Active Connection Management (ACM): if a server closes a connection at the wrong moment, it's possible for the client to lose already-buffered oneway requests.
-If your client uses oneway (or batched oneway) requests, we recommend that you either disable ACM for the server side, or enable ACM heartbeats in the client to ensure the connection remains active.
+This is an issue in particular if you use Active Connection Management (ACM): if a server closes a connection at the wrong moment, it is possible for the client to lose already-buffered oneway requests.
+We therefore recommend that you disable active connection management for the server side if clients use oneway (or batched oneway) requests.
 In addition, if clients use oneway requests and your application initiates server shutdown, it is the responsibility of your application to ensure either that it can cope with the potential loss of buffered oneway requests, or that it does not shut down the server at the wrong moment (while clients still have oneway requests that are buffered, but not yet sent).